 Throughout the program communication and other interpersonal skills, teamwork strategies, self and peer evaluation, critical thinking, decision-making and problem solving are reinforced.
 Quality practice skills are learned such as time and self-management.

-- Human Biology 12 with a C+ or better or equivalent
+- Human Biology 12 with a minimum 'C+' grade, or equivalent

 - Applicants must submit official transcripts and educational documents as required by their course or program.

 - All VCC applicants are required to function successfully in an English-speaking classroom.
 English requirements vary by program.
 For details, visit VCC International - English Requirements.